RotherOSS/doc-otobo-installation/content/backup-restore.rst

    # clear OTOBO cache
    otobo> /opt/otobo/bin/otobo.Console.pl Maint::Cache::Delete

-Considerations for running OTOBO under Docker
+Considerations for Running OTOBO under Docker
 ----------------------------------------------

 The same scripts can be used with OTOBO running under Docker.
 However some Docker specific limitation must be considered.
 Please read to the chapter :doc:`backup-restore-docker` for information about that case.